Goodlettsville, Tennessee: History

 Long hunter and early Middle Tennessee settler Kasper Mansker was reportedly born on an immigrant ship bound for the American colonies.
 Little is known about his German ancestry or his early life.
-Mansker began to explore the wilds of Kentucky and Tennesse with a group of long hunters in 1769.
-A journey taken in 1772 introduced Mansker to the rich resources of Middle Tennessee, especially what is now Sumner County and Davidson County.
-Near a salt lick and a large creek now known as Mansker's Creek in the present-day city of Goodlettsville, Mansker established his own fortified station, Mansker's Station, in the winter of 1779-1780, a winter remembered for its severe temperatures.
+Mansker began to explore the wilds of Kentucky and Tennessee with a group of long hunters in 1769.
+A journey taken in 1772 introduced Mansker to the rich resources of Middle Tennessee, especially what is now Sumner and Davidson Counties.
+Near a salt lick and a large creek now known as Mansker's Creek in the present-day city of Goodlettsville, Mansker established his own fortified station, Mansker's Station, in the winter of 1779–1780, which was a winter remembered for its severe temperatures.

 Goodlettsville was named for A. G. Goodlett, pastor of the Cumberland Presbyterian Church from 1848 to 1853.

-After emancipation of slaves following the American Civil War, the Ku Klux Klan was organized by Confederate veterans to maintain white supremacy over the freedmen.
-Following the Reconstruction era, violence of whites against blacks continued, often nominally tied to alleged assaults against white women.
 In April 1892, two daughters of the white Bruce family of Goodlettsville claimed to have been assaulted.
 African-American brothers Ephraim and Henry Grizzard were arrested as suspects.
 Henry was lynched and hanged in the town on April 24, 1892.
 His brother Ephraim had been jailed in Nashville for the same incident.
 On April 30, 1892, Ephraim Grizzard was taken from jail and lynched by a mob of 10,000 in the courthouse square.
 His body was taken to Goodlettsville, where it was burned.